pyiron/pyiron/docs/source/installation.rst

 To further explain the usage of the different parameters we discuss common use cases in the following:

-Use you own executable for LAMMPS/ S/PHI/nX or GPAW
+Use you own Executable for LAMMPS/ S/PHI/nX or GPAW
 ---------------------------------------------------
 To add your own executables or parameter files it is necessary to initialise a user defined configuration `~/.pyiron`.
 You can start with a basic configuration like: